skuxxdeluxxe/pay-slip-generator/README.md

 ## Assumptions

-* Super Annuation Rate provided as an integer string with no '%' sign i.e 9, not 9% or 0.09
+* Super Annuation Rate provided as an integer string with no '%' sign i.e 9, not 9% or 0.09.
-* Annual Income provided with no commas to denonte thousands i.e 60500, not 60,500
+* Annual Income provided with no commas to denonte thousands i.e 60500, not 60,500.
 * Payment Period to be a string entered and used as verbatim.
-No figuring our start and end dates for Months
+No figuring out start and end dates for months.

 ## Prerequisites